amitp-ai/Deep_Reinforcement_Learning/P2_Continuous_Actions/Report.md

 While better than stochastic optimization methods, the Reinforce algorithm suffers from a few drawbacks:
   1. The gradient estimate is pretty noisy, especially for the case m=1, because a single trajectory maynot be representative of the policy.
   2. There is no clear credit assignment.
-A trajectory may contain many good and bad actions, and whether those actions are reinforced depends only on the total reward achieved starting from the initial state.
+A trajectory may contain many good and bad actions, and whether those actions are reinforced or not depend only on the total reward achieved starting from the initial state.
   3. It is very sensitive to the absolute value of the rewards.
 For example, adding a fixed constant to all the rewards can drastically change the behavior of the algorithm.
 Such a trivial transformation should have no effect on the optimal policy.

-By the definition of the gradient, &nabla;<sub>&theta;</sub> points in the direction of maximum change in U<sub>&theta;</sub>.
+By the definition of the gradient, &nabla;<sub>&theta;</sub> points in the direction of the maximum change in U<sub>&theta;</sub>.
 However, the drawbacks of Reinforce algorithm are due to the fact that the Monte-Carlo estimate of &nabla;<sub>&theta;</sub> (&gcirc;) has high variance.
 If we can reduce its variance, then our estimate of gradient &gcirc; will be closer to the true gradient &nabla;<sub>&theta;</sub>.

 While the Monte-Carlo estimate of the gradient &gcirc; is unbiased, it exhibits high variance.
 As discussed below, there are a few ways of reducing variance without introducing bias: 1) using causality and 2) using a baseline.